caarlos0/env/README.md

 If you add a custom parser for, say `Foo`, it will also be used to parse `*Foo` and `[]Foo` types.

+This directory contains pre-built, custom parsers that can be used with `env.ParseWithFuncs` to facilitate the parsing of envs that are not basic types.

+Check the example in the [go doc](http://godoc.org/github.com/caarlos0/env) for more info.

 ## Required fields

 The `env` tag option `required` (e.g., `env:"tagKey,required"`) can be added